 Personally, my road to success took too long.
 I spent way too many years trying to scale my first startup.
 I wasted thousands of dollars on advertising that didn’t connect with my audience.
 I spent many sleepless nights worrying about making payroll and keeping the lights on, and that negatively impacted my personal life and my health.

-I don’t want this for you, and that’s why I’m going to share the seven golden rules which I’ve found to be crucial in paving my road to success.
+I don’t want this for you, and that’s why I’m going to share the 7 golden rules which I’ve found to be crucial in paving my road to success.
 Let’s dive in.

 1. Change Your Mindset